-Rarely can entrepreneurs make a company succeed by themselves.
+Even the best entrepreneurial leaders can rarely make a company succeed by themselves.

 This is much like the fact that the greatest athlete doesn’t ensure that their team will win if the other players cannot perform.

 As such, true entrepreneurial leaders need to be able to identify staffing needs, expertly fill them, and lead the team to success (and documenting your management team and staffing needs is a key component of your business plan).

 Entrepreneurial leadership is the process through which a business leader is able to influence employees to achieve the objectives of the organization.

 10 Characteristics of Effective Entrepreneurial Leadership

 To be an effective leader, an true entrepreneurs must develop the following leadership skills:

 Leaders can build trust in many ways.
 They can achieve it by working hard, maintaining a constant message, and/or being available to solve employees’ problems among others.
 By showing employees that they are fully committed to achieving the vision, entrepreneurial leaders build trust and confidence in employees.
 This in turn yields high employee satisfaction and commitment.

 2. Use Effective Communication Skills

 Effective communication is equally critical to successful leadership.
 If employees are unclear about the company’s vision, and/or receive mixed messages over time, they will be unable to focus all of their efforts on achieving the company’s goals.
 Conversely, by delineating the company’s clear vision and goals, and reinforcing them over time with the same message, the company’s goals become ingrained in its employees.